What is Roundup?

 Finding a Camping Space:

 Tent and RV spaces are first-come, first-serve.
 You are welcome to come to Roundup one day early, on Thursday, to reserve an area for your group ($5 per head early arrival fee until 8:00pm and $5 per unoccupied spot saved with equipment).
+Men will be let on camp at noon.
 The earlier you arrive, the easier it will be to locate a camping space and set up your camp.
 Volunteers will be at the registration tent to direct you to possible camping spaces if you would like them to.
 Carpooling helps ensure there are great camping spaces for everyone.

 RV Spaces & Electrical Outlets: